AlexanderLapygin/dags/CONTRIBUTING.md

 DAGs uses [GitHub Actions](https://github.com/features/actions) for CI processing.

-- On push in master branch CI creates the releases and publish them to NPM.
+- With push in master branch CI creates the releases and publish them to NPM.

+## Publishing

+The versions of the changed packages are published using the `version:release` command.
-- On `yarn version:release` Lerna bumps the versions of the changed packages, push them, then CI in its turn creates the releases and publishes them to NPM.
+That is, when the `yarn version:release` command is executed, Lerna bumps the versions of the changed packages, push them, after which CI in its turn creates the releases and publishes them to NPM.

 ## License